 Chemotherapy and other treatments

-Our four Mobile Support Units come into the community so you don’t have to deal with the stress and costs of travelling miles to hospital.
+Our three Mobile Support Units come into the community so you don’t have to deal with the stress and costs of travelling miles to hospital.
 We work with local health boards, and set up in local car parks, supermarkets and community venues.
 You can literally park right outside, for free and because we see fewer patients there are no appointment delays.

 It’s light, warm and friendly on board, with the same clinical standards you’d expect from a hospital.